One Nation Conservatism

 The term has been around since Benjamin Disraeli declared in 1837 that “the Tory party, unless it is a national party, is nothing”.
 In his book, Sybil, or The Two Nations, published in 1845, more than two decades before he first became PM, Disraeli suggested that the rich and poor were “as ignorant of each other’s habits, thoughts, and feelings, as if they were dwellers in different zones, or inhabitants of different planets” - and therefore were two separate nations.

-A concern for the unemployed and the poor is a central aspect of one-nation conservatism and led to divisions in Margaret Thatcher’s Conservative Party in the 1980s.
-She described those attacking her hard-line policies as ‘wets’.
-Another aspect of one-nation conservatism that is closely linked to the organic society is a belief in patriotism and tradition.
-In order to prevent the division of a country into haves and have nots, Disraeli argued that institutions such as the monarchy could be used to unite the nations and create a sense of shared experiences.
-One-nation conservatism was strong during the twentieth century.
-In the UK, the Conservative Party was part of the post-war consensus, accepting the need for a mixed economy and presenting itself as a sensible and pragmatic alternative to the ideological far left and the classical liberal free market.
+Concern for the unemployed and the poor was a key element of one-nation conservatism that caused rifts in Margaret Thatcher’s Conservative Party during the 1980s.
+Thatcher labeled those who opposed her tough policies as ‘wets’.
+Another core tenet of one-nation conservatism, closely tied to the concept of the organic society, is a belief in patriotism and tradition.
+Disraeli advocated for using institutions like the monarchy to prevent the country from dividing into two distinct classes - the privileged and the underprivileged - and instead foster a sense of shared experiences among the people.
+Throughout the twentieth century, one-nation conservatism held significant influence.
+In the UK, the Conservative Party was part of the post-war consensus, acknowledging the importance of a mixed economy and positioning itself as a practical and moderate option compared to the extreme left and the laissez-faire classical liberals.

 Harold Macmillan accepted the welfare state and support ‘planned capitalism’.